Are you Meant for Something Extraordinary?

 - Design and facilitate multi-day Camps: Dolphin Research, Turtle Treks, Underwater photography, etc. for different user groups – teens, single women, seniors, etc.

-Vessel-based research takes place opportunistically on a dolphin and whale-watching tour boats.
+Vessel-based research takes place opportunistically on a dolphin and whale-watching tour boat - and often hire from our volunteer pool.
 Participation in field research includes:

 of calves, initial behavior, field times and direct dolphin